splunk/public-o11y-docs/gdi/prometheus-node/prometheus-node.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus/node` monitor type using the Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `prometheus/node` monitor type using the Smart Agent receiver.

 Use this integration to collect Prometheus Node Exporter metrics and send them to Splunk Observability Cloud.
 This monitor is a wrapper around the {ref}`prometheus-exporter` monitor.